FACTBOX-The hunt for the Paris attackers

 * Refinery's fuel production at least 50 pct capacity -trade

-Nov 24 France and Belgium are hunting down suspects and would-be assailants following the Nov.
-13 attacks that killed 130 people and injured more than 350 in Paris.
+Nov 25 France and Belgium are hunting suspects and would-be assailants following the Nov.
+13 attacks in Paris that killed 130 people and injured hundreds more.

-Seven people, all dead, were directly involved in the attack and the total may have been eight or even higher, with investigations centred on Salah Abdeslam.
-Police think he might be an eighth assailant referred to in a statement where the Islamic State group claimed responsibility for the attacks.
+Eight people, all dead, were directly involved in the attack and the total may have been 10 or higher.
+Investigations are centred on Salah Abdeslam who police think might be the eighth assailant referred to in a statement where the militant group Islamic State claimed responsibility for the attacks.

 Here is what we know about the attack suspects and the wider circle pursued by police as attention focuses on the Belgian government warning that there is a "serious and imminent" danger of attacks in Brussels.

 KEY EVENTS: Nov 13: France.
-Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one in the cafe killings.
-Four have been identified by name.
+Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one of three gunmen involved in the cafe killings.
 Nov 18: France.
 Three people died and eight were arrested in a police assault on a hideout flat in St. Denis.
-One of the three was identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who, sources close to the case say, may also have had a direct role in the Nov.
-13 attacks.
+One of the three is identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who also played a direct role in the Nov.
+13 cafe shootings, prosecutor Francois Molins said.
 Nov 21 onwards: Belgium reports serious and imminent danger of Paris-style attacks, deploying soldiers on the streets of Brussels and conducting police searches for would-be attackers as suspects with links to the Paris attacks.

 UNACCOUNTED FOR: